grafana/grafana/docs/sources/datasources/pyroscope/configure-pyroscope-data-source.md

 The Pyroscope data source sets how Grafana connects to your Pyroscope database.

-You can configure the data source using either the data source interface within Grafana or using a configuration file.
+You can configure the data source using either the data source interface in Grafana or using a configuration file.
 This page explains how to set up and enable the data source capabilities using Grafana.

 If you make any changes, select **Save & test** to preserve those changes.

-If you are using your own installation of Grafana, you can provision the Pyroscope data source using a YAML configuration file.
+If you're using your own installation of Grafana, you can provision the Pyroscope data source using a YAML configuration file.
 For more information about provisioning and available configuration options, refer to [Provisioning Grafana](ref:provisioning-data-sources).

 ## Before you begin

 To configure a Pyroscope data source, you need administrator rights to your Grafana instance and a Pyroscope instance configured to send data to Grafana.

-If you are provisioning a Pyroscope data source, then you also need administrative rights on the server hosting your Grafana instance.
+If you're provisioning a Pyroscope data source, then you also need administrative rights on the server hosting your Grafana instance.

 ## Set up the data source

 To configure basic settings for the data source, complete the following steps:

 1. Click **Connections** in the left-side menu.
-1. Under Your connections, click **Data sources**.
 1. Enter `Grafana Pyroscope` in the search bar.
-1. Select **Add new data source**.
+1. Select **Grafana Pyroscope**.
-1. Click **Grafana Pyroscope** to display the **Settings** tab of the data source.
+1. Click **Add new data source** in the top-right corner of the page.
 1. On the **Settings** tab, complete the **Name**, **Connection**, and **Authentication** sections.

 - Use the **Name** field to specify the name used for the data source in panels, queries, and Explore.
-Activate **Default** for the data source to be pre-selected for new panels.
+Toggle the  **Default** switch for the data source to be pre-selected for new panels.
-- Under **Connection**, enter the **URL** of the Pyroscope instance, for example, `https://example.com:4100`.
+- Under **Connection**, enter the **URL** of the Pyroscope instance.
+For example, `https://example.com:4100`.
 - Complete the [**Authentication** section](#authentication).

 1. Optional: Use **Additional settings** to configure other options.